 Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addiing water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.